m-reza-rahman/weblogic-kubernetes-operator/documentation/site/content/managing-domains/model-in-image/usage.md

 Model in Image requires a runtime encryption secret with a secure `password` key.
 This secret is used by the operator to encrypt model and domain home files before it adds them to a runtime ConfigMap or log.
 You can safely change the `password`, at any time after you've fully shut down a domain, but it must remain the same for the life of a running domain.
 The runtime encryption secret that you create can be named anything, but note that it is a best practice to name and label secrets with their domain UID to help ensure that cleanup scripts can find and delete them.

-**NOTE**: Because the runtime encryption password does not need to be shared and needs to exist only for the life of a domain, you may want to use a password generator.
+**NOTE:** Because the runtime encryption password does not need to be shared and needs to exist only for the life of a domain, you may want to use a password generator.

 Example: